 - Clematis ‘Nelly Moser’ – Clematis ‘Nelly Moser’ is an early large-flowered variety.
 Its bright pink flowers have darker pink bands in each petal’s center.
 Each flower can grow up to 8 inches wide.

-- Clematis ‘Vicki’ – This is a reasonably compact clematis cultivar with pink flowers with dark pink centers.
+- Clematis ‘Vicki’ – This is a reasonably compact cultivar with pink flowers with dark pink centers.
 It’s a late-flowering variety that grows up to 4 feet high.

 Purple Clematis Flowers